San Miguel de Cozumel

 The Cozumel ferry is one of the most popular ways to get to the island of Cozumel from Playa del Carmen.

-The ferry ride takes a little over 30 minutes and departs every hour on the hour from both locations.
-The cost is around $12 USD for a one-way ticket.
+The ferry ride takes about 45 minutes and departs every hour on the hour from both locations.
+The cost is around $17 USD for a one-way ticket.

 When you arrive in Cozumel from Playa del Carmen, the San Miguel de Cozumel ferry terminal is located directly across the street from the main town square making the town center within easy walking distance.